hackclub/winter/jihollen.md

 ## Plan

-get the rings - write it using the rfid copier and program the arduino board to be able to read it then i can unlock my doors the programming of the board will be the most taxing part, but i will try my best for this to work.
+get the rings - write it using the rfid copier and program the arduino board to be able to read it then i can unlock my doors the programming of the board will be the most taxing part, but i will try my best for this to work. i just have to program the arduino to detect the card.

 ## Budget